 1990- November 16, died at the age of 95, East Aurora, NY.

-), East Aurora, NY; Kenmore Art Society, Kenmore, NY; The Patteran Society, Buffalo, NY; The Associated Arts Organization of Western New York (Was President Emeritus), and their gallery was located on Delaware Avenue, Buffalo, NY; Buffalo Schola Cantorum, Buffalo, NY; Battell Chapel Choir and the Horatio Parker Choir, with ten years experience as a tenor soloist in sacred and secular work in and around Buffalo, NY; and the Glee Club of Yale University.
+Memberships: The Buffalo Society of Artists (President 1961 & 1970), Buffalo, NY; The Buffalo Print Club , Buffalo, NY; Aurora Arts Club (First President, 1953, now the East Aurora Art Society), East Aurora, NY; Kenmore Art Society, Kenmore, NY; The Patteran Society, Buffalo, NY; The Associated Arts Organization of Western New York (President Emeritus), the gallery was located on Delaware Avenue, Buffalo, NY; Buffalo Schola Cantorum, Buffalo, NY; Battell Chapel Choir and the Horatio Parker Choir, with ten years experience as a tenor soloist in sacred and secular work in and around Buffalo, NY; and the Glee Club of Yale University.

 For additional information on this artist or for other examples of his works, please visit the AskArt link.